ExoCore-Kernel/ExoCore-Kernel/README.md

    When executed, `build.sh` automatically checks for updates from the GitHub repository and offers to apply them before building.

-   This will clean previous builds, compile the kernel stub, build all `.c` files in `run/`, link with GRUB, and produce `exocore.iso`.
+   This will clean previous builds, compile the kernel stub, package MicroPython modules from `run/`, link with GRUB, and produce `exocore.iso`.

 ## Running in QEMU